jstzwj/TinyRegex/README.md

 A tiny regular expression library.

 #Environment
-This library is writed under c++ 11 compiler.
+This library is writen in c++ 11.
 It was tested in MSVC15 and GNUC4.9.2 compiler.

 #Syntax supported
 ## pattern